foss-for-synopsys-dwc-arc-processors/rt-thread/bsp/synopsys/emsk_em9d/README.md

 ## Debug

+### GNU

 You need to install [Zadig](http://zadig.akeo.ie) to replace the default FTDI driver with WinUSB driver.
 See [How to Use OpenOCD on Windows](https://github.com/foss-for-synopsys-dwc-arc-processors/arc_gnu_eclipse/wiki/How-to-Use-OpenOCD-on-Windows>) for more information.

 After compile, please use the following cmds to debug

     scons  --gdb

+### MetaWare

+If you have replace the default FTDI driver with WinUSB driver, please uninstall it.

+After compile, please use the following cmds to debug

+    scons  --mdb

 ## Supported Drivers